 TIC Historical Information

 The Network and Infrastructure Security branch directly supports the goals of the Comprehensive National Cybersecurity Initiative (CNCI).
 CNCI Initiative One is commonly referred to as the Trusted Internet Connections (TIC) Initiative.
 The TIC initiative calls for a government-wide "reduction of our external connections, including our Internet points of presence."
-On November 20, 2007, the Office of Management and Budget (OMB) designated the Department of Homeland Security's Office of Cybersecurity and Communications as the coordinator of the TIC initiative via Memorandum M-08-05 (PDF, 1 page - 28 KB).
+On November 20, 2007, OMB designated the Department of Homeland Security's Office of Cybersecurity and Communications (CS&C) as the coordinator of the TIC initiative via Memorandum M-08-05 (PDF, 1 page - 28 KB).
 The Network and Infrastructure Security branch continues the oversight of the TIC initiative.

 Milestone #1: Inventory the external connections for your agency